Thaika Shuaib: Research

 Shuaib's primary research focus was history of Islam and Muslims in the Arwi region (modern day South India and Sri Lanka).
 His findings were the bedrock for his master's thesis and research doctorate which culminated in the publishing of the 880-page work, "Arabic, Arwi and Persian in Sarandib and Tamil Nadu – A study of the Contributions of Sri Lanka and Tamil Nadu to Arabic, Arwi, Persian and Urdu Languages, Literature and Education".
 The book was released by the presidents of 3 SAARC countries in their respective official residences viz.
 India, Sri Lanka and Maldives.

 The book recorded the history and contributions of Arwi (Tamil-speaking) Muslims to Islamic literature, education, propagation and spirituality through Arabic, Arwi, Persian and Urdu.
 It shed light on their cultural, political and social activities and achievements in their respective countries and abroad.
 It also featured a critical commentary of the Mawlid composition of Imam al-‘Arus Sayyid Muhammad b.
 Ahmad Lebbai entitled, "Minhat al-Sarandīb fī Madh al-Habīb".

 Publications

-Shuaib has authored 4 major works and 7 minor treatises.
-He has published 11 bilingual articles addressing polemical issues that engulfed the Tamil Muslim community in the 80's and 90's.
-His arrangement of the Arusi-Qadiri liturgy "Ratib Jalaliyya" has more than 500,000 copies in circulation while his prayer book "Al Munjiyath" has had 6 prints of 37,000 copies since 2006.
+Shuaib wrote four major works and seven minor treatises.
+He published 11 bilingual articles addressing issues in the Tamil Muslim community in the 80's and 90's.
+His arrangement of the Arusi-Qadiri liturgy "Ratib Jalaliyya" has more than 500,000 copies in circulation while his prayer book "Al Munjiyath" has had 6 printings of 37,000 copies since 2006.